-And then the post weld heat treatment by prolonged exposure at elevated temperature of the entire weld joint helps in skipping of the hydrogen from the weld metal.
-So for control what are the things that we have at our end is the use of the low carbon steel electrodes.
-So our yield strength is less which will be reducing the tensile residual stresses as well as will be facilitating easing out or making the weld metal more commodity for the locked in strains.

-If we take the low hydrogen electrodes that will further reduce the tendency for the presence of the hydrogen in the weld metal, say for the electrodes like 1 0 or 6 0 1 6 0 1 0 and 60 11 these electrodes are cellulosic and have offer the moisture content of 3 to 7% and the high moisture associated with such kind of the electrodes leads to the very high at concentration of the hydrogen in the weld metal and thereby these promote the hydrogen induced cracking.
+So, for control what are the things that we have at our end is the use of the low carbon steel electrodes.
+So, our yield strength is less which will be reducing the tensile residual stresses as well as will be facilitating or easing out or making the weld metal more accommodative for the locked in strains.
+If we take the low hydrogen electrodes that will further reduce the tendency for the presence of the hydrogen in the weld metal.
+Say for the electrodes like 1 0, 1 0 or 6010 and 6011, these electrodes are cellulosic and offer the moisture content of 3 to 7 percent And the high moisture associated with such kind of the electrodes leads to the very high concentration of the hydrogen in the welded metal and thereby these promote the hydrogen induced cracking.
+So, instead of using the such kind of the electrodes, it is better to use the low hydrogen electrodes so that the cracking tendency of the weld metal can be reduced.

-So instead of using the such kind of the electrodes it is better to use the low hydrogen electrode, so that the cracking tendency of the weld metal can be reduced in the typical hydrogen electrodes includes like 6000 to 7000 series like 15EXX16, so these are the 2 common low hydrogen electrodes of either 7000 or 6000 7015 or 6015, those kind of the electrodes can be used and thereafter the exposure of the weld joints in the range of 200 to 600 degree Fahrenheit ah for 24 hours helps in skipping of the hydrogen.

-So that the issues related to the hydrogen induced cracking tendencies can be attached to some extent, another problem which is commonly observed during the welding of the carbon and alloy steel is the lamellar tearing.
+The typical low hydrogen electrodes includes like 6000 or 7000 series like 15EXX1.
+So, these are the two common low hydrogen electrodes of either 7000 or 6000, 7015 or 6015 those kind of the electrodes can be used. used and thereafter the exposure of the weld joints in the range of 200 to 600 degree Fahrenheit for 24 hours helps in escaping of the hydrogen. the issues related with the hydrogen induced cracking tendencies can be addressed to some extent.
+Another problem which is commonly observed during the welding of the carbon and alloy steel is the lamellar tearing.